 Moreover, the bike boasts a large rotating HD screen which is ideal for switching between bike and floor-based workouts, and more optimised audio compared to the regular bike.

-This bike is certainly a premium choice, and even comes with the additional All-Access Membership, but if you're serious about your fitness and want to invest in one of the best, then we believe it's worth checking out.
+This bike is certainly a premium choice, especially with the additional All-Access Membership, but if you're serious about your fitness and want to invest in one of the best, then we believe it's worth checking out.

 People often have a tonne of questions about stationary bikes, but we're here to clear up a few common queries to help you make your purchase.